jansanz/jansanz.github.com/source/about/index.markdown

 Passionate about iOS development and spending most of the time building slick apps.

-Currently can be found at Piictu hacking iOS apps.

-Previously, worked at HopStop on the iPhone and iPad apps.
+Currently leading iOS Development at HopStop.